apiman/apiman/gateway/platforms/war/standalone/README.md

 ## Dependencies

-The standalone WARs depend on the _apiman micro war_ JAR.
-Since Tomcat (<=8) doesn't provide a CDI implementation, we use JBoss Weld.
+  * Since Tomcat (<=8) doesn't provide a CDI implementation, we use JBoss Weld.
+  * Currently expects an Elasticsearch instance running on port `localhost:9200` with a cluster named _apiman_.
+In order to get up and running quickly, you can use the ES embedded WAR, but a proper Elasticsearch cluster is strongly recommended.

+## Implementation

+The standalone WARs are based on the _apiman_ micro WAR implementation.

 ## TODO

-  * Refactor common dependencies out of _micro war_ into a separate module.
-  * Remove dependency on Jetty and other unneeded artifacts from the _micro war_ module.
   * Externalise configuration used in bootstrap process to allow, for example, use of the Infinispan component implementations instead of the ES ones.